pudly/schmopera-hugo/content/articles/remounts-or-what-did-they-do-the-last-time.md

 ---
-title: Remounts, or "What did they do the last time?"
+title: "Remounts, or &quot;What did they do the last time?&quot;"
 ---

 <p>